Tess Dunbar

 Faculty of Arts, Business, Law and Economics

-I am a PhD student working jointly in the Department of History and Department of Media.
-My research is on medievalism in video games and I work broadly in the fields of Historical Game Studies and Medieval History.
+I am a Visiting Research Fellow continuing the work of my PhD thesis, completed in 2023 in the Department of Historical and Classical Studies and Department of Media.
+My research is on gender and medievalism in video games and I work broadly in the fields of Historical Game Studies and Medieval History.

-My PhD research is on the representation of the gendered figure of the witch in medievalist computer role-play games.
-My case studies focus on the mobilisation of cultural historical imagination around gendered magic and witchcraft in the construction of fantasy medievalist worlds in CPRGs.
-I am interested in the representation of witches in video games in historical context, compared to other strains of representation, such as film, and with broader cultural movements around the idea of witchcraft both historically and in the present.
+I am a Visiting Research Fellow, continuing my PhD research on gender and medievalism in video games and completing my monograph based on my thesis, forthcoming late 2025 with De Gruyter in the Video Games and the Humanities series.
+My PhD thesis investigated the representation of the gendered figure of the witch through three case study franchises (The Witcher, Dragon Age, and The Elder Scrolls, particularly Skyrim), focusing on the mobilisation of cultural historical imagination around gendered magic and witchcraft in the construction of fantasy medievalist worlds.
+I am interested in the 'gamification' of gender in historical games, and the vast potential of games, both digital and analogue (especially tabletop roleplay games), for the exploration and understanding of the sociocultural construction of gendered meanings.
+The power and prevalence of the witch archetype is underrepresented in video game scholarship, hence my interest in analysing witches in video games in historical context, in context with other strains of representation such as film, and in context with broader cultural movements around the idea of witchcraft both historically and in the present.
 This is interdisciplinary research that contributes most significantly to historical game studies and medievalism, but intersects with a range of other fields of study.

 My Masters of Research thesis presented a historical analysis of the 1991 Robin Hood: Prince of Thieves video game, interpreting the differences between the game and film in the context of Gulf War America, largely regarding technology, gender, and race.